Himansa747/lakinduakash.github.io/README.md

 This repository gives you the code you'll need to kickstart a personal website that showcases your work as a software developer.
 And when you manage the code in a GitHub repository, it will automatically render a webpage with the owner's profile information, including a photo, bio, and repositories.

 Your personal website is waiting to be personalized, though.
 It includes space to highlight your specific areas of interest in software development, like languages or industries.
-And it's standing by to publish your next great blog post.
+And it's always standing by to publish your next great blog post.

 It's all possible using the combination of [Jekyll](https://jekyllrb.com/docs/) (for building your website), [GitHub Pages](https://pages.github.com/) (for hosting your website), and [GitHub's API](https://developer.github.com/v3/) (for automatically populating your website with content).